AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/in-app/target-users-based-on-campaign-profile.md

 activity: use
 team: TM
 ---

 # Target users based on their [!DNL Campaign] profile

 Target known mobile app users (those who have logged into the app with PII) with messages personalized with CRM profile attributes available in Adobe Campaign Standard.
-This template is most useful to support cross-channel orchestration use cases, where you have already targeted users on other channels like Email or Push and based on their response, you want to engage them with an In-App message.
+This template is most useful to support cross-channel orchestration use cases, where you have already targeted users on other channels like Email or Push and based on their response, you want to engage them with an [!UICONTROL In-App] message.

 >[!VIDEO](https://video.tv.adobe.com/v/26200?quality=12)